College seniors hurried to squeeze in last school memories - KVIA

 At Rice University in Houston, students traditionally walk through the main archway, known as the Sallyport, only twice — once during the freshman matriculation ceremony, and again at commencement.

-After being told they would likely finish the semester online from their homes, about one-fourth of the 1,000-member class of ’20 paraded through the archway behind the heraldic flags from their residential colleges; the Marching Owl Band — or MOB — played the processional “Pomp and Circumstance.”
+After being told they would likely finish the semester online from their homes, about one-fourth of the 1,000-member class of ’20 paraded through the archway behind the heraldic flags from their residential colleges.

 “People were crying when they saw how many people were there,” senior Christina Tan said.
 “Honestly, everyone was rushing so hard to cancel their plans.
 People weren’t thinking about graduation.
 Everyone was so stressed about leaving.
 I think it was really nice to take an hour out of that stressful time to have that.”

-Note: An earlier version of this story incorrectly referred to the band playing “Pomp and Circumstance” at the Rice mock graduation.